 Boulder Entertainment Costs

-There are many amazing things to do and places to explore in Boulder.
-Two tickets to the movies costs about $22, while the best seats at a theater performance cost around $213.
+There are many amazing places to explore and things to do in Boulder.
+Two tickets to the movies cost about $22, while the best seats at a theater performance cost around $213.
 A cocktail drink in a downtown club is approximately $11, and a beer at a neighborhood pub costs about $5.50.
-Visitors of Boulder can plan to pay approximately $181 per day, which combines their hotel stay, meals, and activities.
+Those on a vacation or staycation can plan to pay approximately $150 per day, which combines their hotel stay, meals, and activities.

 Average Salary in Boulder

-The income tax rate in Boulder is 4.6%, which reflects the national average, while the city's sales tax rate of 8.8% is slightly higher than the national average.
-The area's job market has increased by 2.7% over the past year.
+The income tax rate in Boulder is 4.5%, which reflects the national average, while the sales tax rate is a combined 9.045%, slightly higher than the national average.

 Final Considerations for the Cost of Living in Boulder

-While the cost of living in Boulder is higher than the national average, there are many factors that make the city a wonderful place to call home.
+While the cost of living in Boulder is higher than the national average, many factors make the city a wonderful place to call home.
 With over 300 sunny days per year, the unrivaled beauty of the city situated between the mountains and the plains gives outdoor enthusiasts many exploration opportunities.
-Home to the University of Colorado Boulder and a thriving food scene, these are just some benefits of living in Boulder.
-Contact a real estate agent today to find out more about moving to the Boulder community.
+Boulder's University of Colorado and a thriving food scene are just some benefits of living in Boulder.

 If you've fallen in love with Boulder, contact Boulder Home Source with RE/MAX Alliance at (303) 543-5720 to get in touch with Boulder real estate agents who can help you discover your ideal new home.